 We have described how the private cost of resource mixes that include significant amounts of DSM is increased by decoupling, the "equal treatment" guideline, and the "assured profitability" guideline.
-In our opinion, we believe that this financial dilemma has to be
+In our opinion, we believe that this financial dilemma has to be resolved if the utility is required to use IRP to determine its preferred resource mix.12 Fortunately,

-&lt;sup>11 We are aware of competing arguments that suggest that DSM lowers the utility's financial risk and hence its rate of return.
+11 We are aware of competing arguments that suggest that DSM lowers the utility's financial risk and hence its rate of return.
 These arguments discount the changes in the utility's operational risks that are caused by the substitution of DSM for supply-side resources, and they instead emphasize the financial risk-reducing aspects of fuel diversity and less dependence on foreign sources of energy, and less need to construct generation and transmission facilities.
 Essentially, the competition between these arguments and the ones adopted in this report boils down to the following menu of risk factors.
 On one side, there are risk-reducing factors just mentioned.
 On the other side, there is simply the risk-increasing factor of potentially insufficient generation and transmission capacity because kW and kWh savings attributable to DSM did not materialize.
 Our belief, which is necessarily subjective, is that investor's are more skittish about brownouts and blackouts than they are about dependence on foreign oil and a lack of fuel diversity.
 Consequently, we think that the net effect of the acceleration of DSM is an increase in the rate of return that is required by investors in utility stock.

-resolved if the utility is required to use IRP to determine its preferred resource mix.
-Fortunately, resolution is possible.
+12 An interesting research question is: Which combinations of IRP and regulatory formats are consistent with lower private cost?
+There are several regulatory formats, such as yardstick and price-cap regulation, that purportedly can induce the utility to act in this way.
+However, they do resolution is possible.
 Instead of representing IRP as a means to minimize the utility's short-term costs and rates, IRP can be portrayed as a long-term planning tool that is meant to minimize the sum of the utility's private and public costs.
 Then it is appropriate to measure the costs and benefits of EPAct's guidelines and decoupling in the context of avoided costs and their relationship to incurred costs.
 However, this solution offers little solace to those regulators who are concerned about current and future electricity rates.
 For these regulators, the only matter of consequence during the IRP process is whether future reductions in the electricity rate more than offset (in present value terms) any increases in the current electricity rate.
 If this result does not occur, then these regulators would be skeptical of IRP.